Xá Lợi Pagoda raids: Background

-A rarely enforced 1958 law — known as Decree Number 10 — was invoked in May 1963 to prohibit the display of religious flags.
+A rarely enforced 1958 law—known as Decree Number 10—was invoked in May 1963 to prohibit the display of religious flags.
 This disallowed the flying of the Buddhist flag on Vesak, the birthday of Gautama Buddha.
-The application of the law caused indignation among Buddhists on the eve of the most important religious festival of the year, as a week earlier Catholics had been encouraged to display Vatican flags at a government-sponsored celebration for Diem's brother, Archbishop Pierre Martin Ngô Đình Thục, the most senior Catholic cleric in the country.
+The application of the law caused indignation among Buddhists on the eve of the most important religious festival of the year.
+This was exacerbated as a week earlier Catholics had been encouraged to display Catholic flags at a government-sponsored celebration for Diem's brother, Archbishop Pierre Martin Ngô Đình Thục, the most senior Catholic cleric in the country.
 On 8 May in Huế, a crowd of Buddhists protested against the ban on the Buddhist flag.
-The police and army broke up the demonstration by firing guns at and throwing grenades into the gathering, leaving nine people dead.
+The police and army broke up the demonstration by firing guns at and throwing grenades into the gathering, killing nine people.

-Diệm's denial of governmental responsibility for the incident — he instead blamed the Việt Cộng — added to the anger and discontent of the Buddhist majority.
-The incident spurred a protest movement against the religious discrimination of the Roman Catholic–dominated Diệm regime, resulting in widespread large-scale civil disobedience among the South Vietnamese public, persisting throughout May and June.
-This period of political instability was known as the "Buddhist crisis."
-The objectives of the protests were to have Decree Number 10 repealed and to force implementation of religious equality.

-On 11 June, a Buddhist monk, Thích Quảng Đức, self-immolated in downtown Saigon.
+Diệm's denial of governmental responsibility for the incident—he instead blamed the Việt Cộng—added to the anger and discontent of the Buddhist majority.
+The incident spurred a protest movement against the religious discrimination of the Roman Catholic–dominated Diệm regime, resulting in widespread large-scale civil disobedience among the South Vietnamese public persisting throughout May and June.
+This period of political instability was known as the "Buddhist crisis".
+The objectives of the protests were to have Decree Number 10 repealed and to force the implementation of religious equality.
+On 11 June, Buddhist monk Thích Quảng Đức self-immolated in downtown Saigon.
 Images were shown by news outlets across the world, embarrassing Diệm's government and bringing negative global attention.
 A few days later, under mounting American pressure, Diệm signed the Joint Communique with senior Buddhist leaders, making various concessions to the Buddhists, who in turn agreed to stop the civil unrest and return to normal life.

-Neither the Ngô family nor the Buddhists were happy with the agreement, however, and it failed to solve the dispute.
+Neither the Ngô family nor the Buddhists were happy with the agreement, and it failed to solve the dispute.
 Both sides accused the other of failing to uphold their obligations; the government accused the Buddhists of continuing to vilify them in demonstrations, while the Buddhists accused Diệm of stalling and not acting on his commitments to religious reform, and continuing to detain arrested Buddhist dissidents.
 The demonstrations and tension continued throughout July and August, with more self-immolations and an altercation (known as the Double Seven Day scuffle) between secret police and American journalists reporting on a Buddhist protest.